canonsawrey/SentimentAnalysis/README.md

 # Sentiment Analysis
-### A sentiment analysis API, designed to be
+### A sentiment analysis API, designed to
-* Extensible
+* Be extensible
 * Allow for the consumption of data from many different kinds of sources
-* Provide estimates from multiple kinds of models
+* Provide estimates from multiple kinds of NLP models
 ### General info
 * Supports Naive Bayes, Markov Chain, BERT models
 * Sentiment is classified as either positive (1) or negative (0)